Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Following the fix for the original multisig vulnerability exploited in July a new version of the library contract was deployed.
 - Unfortunately it contained another vulnerability ...
-- Estimated losses totalled over 500,000 ETH
+- Estimated losses totalled over 500,000 ETH.

 Notes:

 - USD 150 million USD back then
 - including over 300,000 ETH from the Web3 Foundation team.
+- hacker did not walk with funds this itme, rather locked them forever
 ---

 ## The Parity Wallet Hack reloaded: the what?